eternalai-org/agentic-service-sample-app/story-generator-node/README.md

 # Story Teller - Interactive Story Generator

+This project provides example code demonstrating how to integrate and use the **[EternalAI Agentic API](https://eternalai.org/api)** in applications and games.
+The included projects show how to:
+- Connect and communicate with EternalAI agents
+- Generate and edit images

-An interactive web application that generates illustrated stories using EternalAI's text and image generation capabilities.
-Create captivating narratives with AI-generated text and accompanying visuals.
+Story Teller - An interactive web application that crafts illustrated stories using EternalAI's text and image generation features.
+Compose engaging narratives with AI-generated text and stunning visuals.
+- In reader mode, scroll through stories and immerse yourself in the experience;
+- in creator mode, unleash your creativity and let your imagination soar endlessly.

 ## 🌐 Live Demo
-- Create Eternal AI account and [get your API key](https://docs.eternalai.org/api)
 - Access the app: [Story Teller](https://4ee1b8c0f986.ngrok-free.app/)

-## 📋 Project Overview
+## 📋 Technical Overview

 ### Tech Stack